What is it like to be a RIDE student?

 Where do RIDE students attend their first year of dental school?

-Students go to the EWU Riverpoint campus located in downtown Spokane adjacent to the Spokane River (Click here to see a map).
-The Health Sciences Building, which houses the Department of Dental Hygiene, and the Academic Services Buildings are the loci of most of the teaching activities for RIDE students (Click here to view photos).
+Students go to the EWU Spokane campus located in downtown Spokane.
+The Health Sciences Building, which houses the Department of Dental Hygiene, and the Academic Services Buildings are the main locations of most of the teaching activities for RIDE students.
 The campus has state of the art facilities and is in a great location.